Mark-Broadhurst/GitPresentation/slides/index.md

 ' Gets the source code from a remote
 ' Sets up the clone source as a remote
 ' Copies a git database locally

 ***

 ### Staging changes

     git add <filename or path>
     git add .
     git rm <filename or path>
     git mv <filename or path> <filename or path>

 ' Stages files but does not commit the files
 ' Allows you to review your changes before commiting them

 ***

 ### Viewing changes

     git diff
     git status

+' Git diff shows changes in files
+' Git status shows a list of modified files

 ***

 ### Viewing History